Member Login | Sign Up

 When you face the net, your ad court is the left side of the court.
 Similarly, when your opponent faces the net, their ad court is to their left.
 That means if you serve or hit the ball to your opponent’s ad court, you’re hitting across the net to the right side of the court.

-The center service line and center mark separate the ad court from the deuce court, which is the right side of the court.
+The center service line and center mark separate the ad court from the deuce court, which is on the right side of the court.

-Common Questions & Answers About the Ad Court
+Top Questions & Answers

 What is the left side of the tennis court called?